jgm/pandoc/man/man1/pandoc.1.md

 -i, \--incremental
 :   Make list items in Slidy or S5 display incrementally (one by one).

+\--offline
+:   Include all the CSS and javascript needed for a Slidy or S5 slide
+    show in the output, so that the slide show will work even when no internet connection is available.

 \--xetex
 :   Create LaTeX outut suitable for processing by XeTeX.